CM-IV/mef-api/README.md

 }
 ```

 The post.sql.go file that interfaces with the PostgreSQL DB is generated along with the previously shown files.
 This go code is both type-safe and idiomatic, allowing the programmer to write his/her own custom API application code.
-The `CreatePost`, `GetPost`, `ListPosts`, `UpdatePosts`, and `DeletePost` is within this file.
+The `CreatePost`, `GetPost`, `ListPosts`, `UpdatePosts`, and `DeletePost` generated functions are within this file.

 *post.sql.go*
 ```